Venezuela: Maduro’s third re-election

 Al Jazeera: private media network, based in Qatar, partly funded by its government

-Broadcasts in English and Arabic
+International: Broadcasts in English and Arabic

-It is important to note that Qatar acted as a mediator in the latest round of failed talks between the Venezuelan government and the opposition.
+Qatar acted as a mediator in the latest round of failed talks between the Venezuelan government and the opposition.
 This would have created additional motivation to keep the news coverage neutral.

-Xinhua: China’s state-controlled news agency
+Xinhua: China’s official news agency

-Focus: Uncritical coverage, highlighting China’s close alliance with Venezuela.
+Angle: uncritical, highlighting China’s close alliance with Venezuela.

 Xinhua’s main news article on 10 January focuses on quoting Maduro’s inauguration speech, providing little context.